flant/shell-operator/HOOKS.md

   executionBurst: 1
 ```

-Hook with these settings will be executed once in 3 seconds.
+If the Shell-operator will receive a lot of events for the "all-pods-in-ns" binding, the hook will be executed no more than once in 3 seconds.